Knowledge Hub

 Clinical review, eligibility, and what can be confirmed

-Requests are reviewed by GMC-registered UK doctors.
+Your submission is sent directly to an independent GMC-registered UK doctor.
 Documentation is not automatically generated.
-A request may be declined if it is not clinically appropriate or if there is insufficient information.
-Clinical judgement is applied in every case.
+The GP may decline a request if it is not clinically appropriate or if there is insufficient information to make an assessment.
+Clinical judgement is applied independently in every case.

-A certificate generally reflects what a clinician can reasonably confirm based on the information provided at the time of assessment.
-Where additional examination, testing, or urgent evaluation is required, online certification may not be suitable.
+A certificate generally reflects what the reviewing doctor can reasonably confirm based on the information provided at the time of assessment.
+Where additional examination, testing, or urgent evaluation is required, the GP may determine that online certification is not suitable.

 Limitations